hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 <center>
 <img src="../../../images/ipad_paintings/pilea.jpg" alt="Pilea painting">
 </center>
 and I was hooked.
-Since then, I spent much of my time drawing and painting on the iPad, and I learned so much.
+In the following nine months, I spent much of my time drawing and painting on the iPad, and I learned so much.

 This is the first of what I intend to be a series of blog posts about these experiences.
 Some of these observations are things I'd wish I'd known when I first studied painting and drawing in college.
 But I also intend to describe (in a future post) how some of these observations could potentially inform the design of artistic algorithms and AI, as well as psychology models of creativity.